Esri/cordova-plugin-advanced-geolocation/README.md

 ## FAQ

 * **Which location providers does this plugin use?** The plugin can be configured to use both [GPS](http://developer.android.com/reference/android/location/LocationManager.html#GPS_PROVIDER) and [NETWORK](http://developer.android.com/reference/android/location/LocationManager.html#NETWORK_PROVIDER) location providers.
 NETWORK location providers require access to the internet whether it's via cellular or WiFi connection.
 The plugin does not use [PASSIVE](http://developer.android.com/reference/android/location/LocationManager.html#PASSIVE_PROVIDER) location providers because you have no direct control over those.
-* **What is the difference between `CellInfo` and `CellLocation` data?** `CellLocation` is focused on location and taps directly into the detailed information provided by the cellular service provider.
-It comes in two flavors: [CdmaCellLocation](http://developer.android.com/reference/android/telephony/cdma/CdmaCellLocation.html) and [GsmCellLocation](http://developer.android.com/reference/android/telephony/gsm/GsmCellLocation.html). `CellInfo` contains a sub-set of information focused on the cell tower's id and it's signal strength.
-The current version of this library doesn't return signal strength info.
+* **What is the difference between `CellInfo` and `CellLocation` data?** `CellLocation` is focused on location information provided by the cellular service provider.
+It comes in two flavors: [CdmaCellLocation](http://developer.android.com/reference/android/telephony/cdma/CdmaCellLocation.html) and [GsmCellLocation](http://developer.android.com/reference/android/telephony/gsm/GsmCellLocation.html). `CellInfo` contains a sub-set of information focused on the cell tower's id and its signal strength.
+The current version of this library does not return signal strength info.
 This comes in four flavors: [CellInfoCdma](http://developer.android.com/reference/android/telephony/CellInfoCdma.html), [CellInfoWcmda](http://developer.android.com/reference/android/telephony/CellInfoWcdma.html), [CellInfoGsm](http://developer.android.com/reference/android/telephony/CellInfoGsm.html) and [CellInfoLte](http://developer.android.com/reference/android/telephony/CellInfoLte.html).
 * **Will this library work as a background process?** No. This library is **not** designed to be used while minimized.
 Because of its potential to consume large amounts of memory and CPU cycles it will only provide locations, by default, while the application is in the foreground and active.
 * **I got a plugin not supported error, what do I do?** If you get the following error `Plugin doesn't support this project's cordova-android version. cordova-android: 4.1.1, failed version requirement: >=5.0.0
 Skipping 'cordova-plugin-advanced-geolocation' for android`, then you most likely need to upgrade your version of cordova-android.
 You can explicitly upgrade by running the following command in your cordova project directory `cordova platform update android@5.0.0`.